About the Museum

 - Tuesday through Friday: 10 a.m. to 4 p.m.

 - The museum is occasionally open weekday evenings for special events and programs.

-- Saturday: Closed.
-Open monthly for Science Saturday from 10 a.m. to 1 p.m.
+- Saturday: Open once a month for Science Saturday from 10 a.m. to 1 p.m.

 - Students: $2.50